Learn how to play...by playing!

 Why are Idea cards kept hidden?
 Don't we want to help each other?

-Yes - but if all the Idea cards were available at the same time, one player can simply dictate what everyone will do.
+Yes - but if all the Idea cards are available at the same time, one player can simply dictate what everyone will do.
 Hidden cards allows you to contribute better by dividing the work.
 Think of Idea cards as sitting in your head - you have to meet to get them out! |

-I'll pitch "Double the caffeine content in the craft services coffee."
-We could save $2 when shooting, which would be a good idea considering the "120mm film" Problem currently making our Scenes more expensive!
+I pitched “Double the caffeine content in the craft services coffee.”
+We could save $2 when shooting, which would be a good idea considering the “120mm film” Problem currently making our Scenes more expensive!

-I'll pitch "Double the caffeine content in the craft services coffee."
-We could save $2 when shooting, which would be a good idea considering the "120mm film" Problem currently making our Scenes more expensive!
+I pitched “Double the caffeine content in the craft services coffee.”
+We could save $2 when shooting, which would be a good idea considering the “120mm film” Problem currently making our Scenes more expensive!

-I will discard the one we drew randomly from the deck, putting it face-up in the Idea discard space (🗑) to the left of the Ideas deck.
-I want to save my Idea card ("double caffeine content") for later, so I place it face up in a slot under the To-Do List.
-Both slots are open, so I will choose the lefthand one.
-We can play this Idea card later by taking the "Play This Idea" action space above it.
-Could come in handy!
+I want to save my Idea card (“double caffeine content”) for later, so I place it face-up in a slot under the To-Do List along the bottom of the board.
+Both slots are open, and I’ll choose the lefthand one.
+We can play this card later by taking the “Play This Idea” action space above it.
+Could come in handy! |

 Scenes in the Editing Room (like Scripts and the Storyboard) can be rearranged by Ideas, Problems, and certain player powers.
 But by default, finished Scenes are placed from top to bottom in the Editing Room.